orionrush/vuejs.org/src/v2/guide/conditional.md

 `v-if` is also **lazy**: if the condition is false on initial render, it will not do anything - the conditional block won't be rendered until the condition becomes true for the first time.

 In comparison, `v-show` is much simpler - the element is always rendered regardless of initial condition, with CSS-based toggling.
+Because of this CSS-based toggling `v-show`, unlike `v-if`, will **not** effect the content of `<template>` elements, as `<template>` elements and their children are not directly rendered to the DOM.

 Generally speaking, `v-if` has higher toggle costs while `v-show` has higher initial render costs.
 So prefer `v-show` if you need to toggle something very often, and prefer `v-if` if the condition is unlikely to change at runtime.